Respecting human rights

 Our CEO and the Board of Directors play a key role in formulating the JT Group sustainability strategy, which has respect for human rights at its core.
 They oversee and are accountable for the effectiveness of this strategy, as they are committed to the Group achieving its sustainability targets.
 The Chief Sustainability Officer is responsible for driving sustainability across the Group, including respect for human rights.

-While our CEO and Board of Directors are accountable for the strategy, governance, and reporting of adherence to the JT Group Human Rights Policy, each local business unit is responsible for operational implementation and has an appropriate management system to apply human rights initiatives.
-This is driven by our dedicated Human Rights team, which is also responsible for raising awareness and improving engagement internally.
+While our CEO and Board of Directors are accountable for the strategy, governance, and reporting of adherence to the JT Group Human Rights Policy, each local business unit is responsible for operational implementation and has an appropriate management system in place to apply human rights initiatives.
+This is driven by our dedicated human rights team, which is also responsible for raising awareness and improving engagement internally.

-In our tobacco business, the Human Rights External Advisory Board plays a vital role in providing us with a broad external perspective in the human rights area.
+In our tobacco business, the External Human Rights Advisory Board plays a vital role in providing us with a broad external perspective in the human rights area.
 Made up of international experts on business and human rights, the Board advises us on all issues that the members consider relevant for the implementation of our human rights strategy.
-The panel of experts guide us with their expertise and challenge us where they believe we need to improve, helping to strengthen our efforts to deliver on our human rights commitments.
+The panel of experts guides us with expertise and challenges us where it believes improvement is needed, helping to strengthen our efforts to deliver on our human rights commitments.

 Board members include: